 The additional 400 horsepower provides the needed power at high altitudes yet still maintains the extraordinary reliability of the proven T53 engine in the Bell UH-1H Plus.

-The UH-1H Plus can receive a tremendous technological upgrade with the introduction of an integrated “glass cockpit”.
-Flight instruments may be integrated into two separate and redundant displays that ease pilot work load and provide many features not available with old analog gauges.
+The Uh-1H Plus can receive a tremendous technological upgrade with the introduction of an integrated "Glass Cockpit".
+Flight instruments may be integrated into two separated and redundant display that easy pilot work load and provide many features not available with the old analog gauges.